petsc/petsc/doc/faq/index.rst

    pinch you can work with the optimized version, although we bid you good luck in finnding bugs as it is much easier with the debug version.

-I Want To Use PETSc Only For Uniprocessor Programs.
-Must I Still Install And Use A Version Of MPI?
+I want to use PETSc only for uniprocessor programs.
+Must I still install and use a version of MPI?
 --------------------------------------------------------------------------------------------------

 No, run ``configure`` with the option ``--with-mpi=0``

-Can I Install PETSc To Not Use X Windows (Either Under Unix Or Windows With GCC)?
+Can I install PETSc to not use X windows (either under Unix or Windows with GCC)?
 ---------------------------------------------------------------------------------

 Yes.
 Run ``configure`` with the additional flag ``--with-x=0``

-Why Do You Use MPI?
+Why do you use MPI?
 -------------------

 MPI is the message-passing standard.
 Because it is a standard, it will not change over